-A portion of the Company's expenses are allocations or charges from Fortitude Group Services ("FGS"), an indirect wholly-owned subsidiary of FGP, and Fortitude International Group Services ("FIGS"), a direct wholly-owned subsidiary of FIGH.
+A portion of the Company's expenses are allocations or charges from Fortitude International Group Services Ltd. ("FIGS") and Fortitude Group Services, Inc. ("FGS") which are affiliates of the Company.
 These expenses primarily relate to general and administrative expenses which include accounting, actuarial, risk management and data processing services.
-As of December 31, 2022, the Company recorded payables for invoices not yet settled within payable to related parties on the balance sheet.
-The Company did not incur any related party expenses during the period from November 18, 2021 to December 31, 2021.